blahosyl/operator-game/README.md

 The background color of the Milestone text and the Continue button is different for each milestone.
 The background color of the Perfect Streak text is the same as the background color of the last Continue button.

 These color effects use inline HTML styles assigned by the Javascript code.
-Apart from changing the `display` property of element, this is the only case of using inline styles in this project.
+Apart from changing the `display` property of elements, this is the only case of using inline styles in this project.

 ### New Game button